Mark Carnes

-Mark Christopher Carnes is an American historian and educator known for founding the Reacting to the Past pedagogy.
+Mark Christopher Carnes is an American historian and educator best known as the founder of the Reacting to the Past pedagogy.

-After earning his Ph.D. from Columbia University in 1982, he joined Barnard College, where he has been a professor of History and chaired the history department from 1992 to 1995.
-In 1989, he and John A. Garraty became co-editors of the American National Biography (1999).
-As that work concluded, he developed Reacting to the Past, an interactive pedagogy in which students engage in complex role-playing games informed by historical texts.
-He helped refine the methodology and worked as the founding Executive Director of the Reacting Consortium, a nonprofit that oversees its development.
+Carnes earned his Ph.D. from Columbia University in 1982 and joined the faculty of Barnard College, where he has served as professor of history and chaired the department from 1992 to 1995.
+In 1989 he and John A. Garraty became co-editors of the American National Biography (1999).

+Later, he developed Reacting to the Past, a classroom pedagogy in which students participate in complex role-playing games informed by historical texts.
+He contributed to refining the methodology and served as the founding executive director of the Reacting Consortium, the nonprofit that manages its development.

 Early life and education

 Carnes was born in Pocatello, Idaho, in 1950.
 His father worked for J.C.
 Penney.
-He studied piano at the Eastman School of Music.
-At Newburgh Free Academy, he met Mary Elin Korchinsky, his partner and collaborator.
-They graduated in 1969 and married in 1976.
+He studied piano at the Eastman School of Music, and attended Newburgh Free Academy, where he met Mary Elin Korchinsky, his future partner and collaborator.
+Both graduated in 1969 and later married in 1976.

-Carnes earned a B.A. in history in 1974.
-He then directed the Orange County Nutrition Program for the Elderly before enrolling in Columbia University's history program in 1976.
-In 1980, he was appointed Orange County Historian and became a visiting assistant professor of history at Vassar College in 1981.
-He earned his Ph.D. from Columbia in 1982.
+Carnes earned a B.A. in history in 1974 and subsequently directed the Orange County Nutrition Program for the Elderly.
+In 1976, he entered the doctoral program in history at Columbia University.
+While completing his studies, he was appointed Orange County Historian in 1980 and served as a visiting assistant professor of history at Vassar College in 1981.
+He received his Ph.D. from Columbia in 1982.

 Career

-By the late 1990s, Carnes developed simulations to enhance engagement in his first-year seminar on great texts, which evolved into month-long games set in historical contexts such as Athens after the Peloponnesian War, Ming China, Puritan Boston, revolutionary France, and pre-independence India.
-This led to the development of Reacting to the Past.

-In 2013, Carnes was named the first executive director of the Reacting Consortium.
-He stepped down in 2022.
+By the late 1990s, Carnes began developing classroom simulations to increase student engagement in his first-year seminar on great texts.
+These eventually evolved into month-long role-playing games set in historical contexts such as Athens after the Peloponnesian War, Ming China, Puritan Boston, revolutionary France, and pre-independence India, forming the basis for Reacting to the Past.
+He was appointed the first executive director of the Reacting Consortium in 2013, a position he held until stepping down in 2022.

-In 1991, he succeeded Kenneth Jackson as executive secretary of the Society of American Historians (SAH).
-He became general editor of Past Imperfect: History According to the Movies (1995).
-He also edited Invisible Giants: Fifty Americans Who Shaped the Nation but Missed the History Books (2002).
-He resigned as executive secretary in 2009 but remained on the SAH Board.
+Earlier in his career, Carnes succeeded Kenneth Jackson as executive secretary of the Society of American Historians (SAH) in 1991.
+During his tenure, he served as general editor of Past Imperfect: History According to the Movies (1995) and edited Invisible Giants: Fifty Americans Who Shaped the Nation but Missed the History Books (2002).
+He resigned as SAH executive secretary in 2009 but continued to serve on its board.